Robert Brooke Sr.

-Robert Brooke Sr. (1602–1655) was a Colonial Governor of Maryland for several months in 1652.
-He is also the grandfather of later colonial Governor of Maryland Thomas Brooke Jr.
+Robert Brooke Sr. (June 23, 1602 – July 20, 1655) was an English-born Anglican clergyman, planter, landowner, and colonial official who served as acting colonial governor of Maryland for several months in 1652.
+The patriarch of a prominent Maryland dynasty, he was the father of Major Thomas Brooke Sr., a Maryland magistrate, and the paternal grandfather of Thomas Brooke Jr., who also served as acting colonial governor of Maryland.

 Early life

 Coat of Arms of Robert Brooke, Sr.

 Robert Brooke was born in London on June 23, 1602, third son of Thomas Brooke (1561–1612) of Whitchurch and Susan Foster, daughter of Sir Thomas Forster (1548–1612) of "Etherstone" and sister of Sir Robert Foster, Lord Chief Justice of the King's Bench.
 Thomas Brooke was a barrister at Inner Temple and MP for Whitchurch from 1604 to 1611.
 The Brooke family arms were recorded in the Visitation of Hampshire, 1634.
 Robert and his ten siblings were orphaned in 1612 and were given into the care of their uncle Richard Venables, who managed the Brooke children's finances and saw to their education.
 Robert matriculated at Wadham College, Oxford on April 28, 1618.
 He received the degree of B.A.
 July 6, 1620; consequently, in 1624, without further study or examination, he also received a Master of Arts degree.